Vietnam.vn - Nền tảng quảng bá Việt Nam

 China's defense minister expressed hope to expand naval cooperation with Russia, calling for active contributions to maintaining peace and stability.

-During a meeting with Russian Navy Commander Admiral Nikolai Yevmenov in Beijing on July 3, Chinese Defense Minister Senior General Li Shangfu expressed hope that the two sides could "strengthen communication at all levels."
+During a meeting with Russian Navy Commander Admiral Nikolai Yevmenov in Beijing on July 3, Chinese Defense Minister Senior General Li Shangfu expressed hope that the two sides could "increase communication at all levels."

-"We hope that the two sides will strengthen cooperation at all levels, regularly organize joint exercises, patrols and competitions, and expand practical cooperation in specialized fields to actively contribute to protecting peace and stability in the region and the world," General Ly said.
+"We hope that the two sides will strengthen cooperation at all levels, regularly organize joint exercises, patrols and competitions, and expand practical cooperation in specialized fields to actively contribute to protecting peace and stability in the region and the world ," General Ly said.

 Admiral Yevmenov affirmed that Russia is ready to continue expanding naval exchanges with China at all levels and jointly hold important training events, including joint exercises and patrols.
-Admiral Yevmenov also called for "continuously promoting relations between the two militaries to a new level."
+Admiral Yevmenov also called for "continuously promoting relations between the two countries' militaries to a new level."

 The Russian Defense Ministry affirmed that the bombers and fighters of the two countries "strictly complied with international regulations and did not violate foreign airspace" during the patrol.
-This activity is within the framework of the Military Cooperation Plan 2023 of Russia and China, and is not aimed at a third party.
+This activity is within the framework of the Military Cooperation Plan 2023 of Russia and China, not aimed at a third party.

 Nguyen Tien (According to RIA Novosti, AFP )